kdrag0n/kdrag0n.dev/content/exclusive-purchase-success.md

 **By using the download links, you agree to the [Terms of Service]({{< relref "terms-of-service" >}}).
 Sharing downloads is strictly prohibited and will result in a permanent ban.**

+## If you use Gmail

+If you use Gmail, please check the **Promotions** tab for the email with the download link.

+If you find the email in Promotions, please move it to your inbox or reply with a simple "Hi" to help fix the problem for other people.
+Thanks!

 ## Support

 No emails within 5 minutes of purchase?
 Check your spam folder.